seankross/bookdown-start/docs/04-Evaluation.md

 We will generate a combined score for all locations and forecast horizons.
 Forecasts will also be evaluated using the CRPS at each time-step in the forecast horizon and each location included in the forecasts.

+Importantly, we use the convention for CRPS where zero is lowest and best possible score, therefore teams want to achieve the lowest score.
+CPRS can be also expressed as a negative number with zero as highest and best possible score (Gneiting & Raftery 2007).
+The `scoringRules` package that we use follows the 0 or greater convention.

 ### Example of a CRPS calculation from an ensemble forecast